Don't Kill It: General consensus

 The film received mainly positive reviews.
 Rotten Tomatoes reports an approval rating of 93% based on 15 surveyed critics, with an average rating of 7.0 out of 10.

 Noel Murray of the Los Angeles Times, called the film one of Lundgren's "most entertaining movies in years."
 He praised screenwriters Dan Berk and Robert Olsen for their "clever story about a supernatural force that turns its human hosts mindlessly homicidal".
 On the contrary, he criticized Mike Mendez for his editing, claiming "his many, many set-up scenes are to clunky", but on a positive note gave him praise for the fast pace and "lightness" of the film.
-Matt Donato of We Got This Covered, awarded three out of five stars, stating: "Don't Kill It is some DIY insanity that leaves more scattered limbs than an overturned Halloween decoration truck".
-He praised Lundgren for his "enjoyable comedic wit", saying he carries it "a lot farther than you'd expect".

 Hayleigh Foutch of Collider, said the film "is a cheeky camp parade with buckets of low-rent charm, and for fans of camp cinema and Lundgren's B-Movie fare, Don't Kill It will fit like slipping into something cozy and familiar with a few surprises along the way."
 Agreeing with Donato, she said: Lundgren "rarely gets to have so much fun" in his movies.
 And like others, she spoke of the "lull [in the] second act", during which time the movie falls into "exposition and back story".
 Michael Nordine of The Village Voice, gave a somewhat negative review, stating: "[Lundgren] seems to hover just above the material, aware of its silliness but willing the indulge it all the same.
 Those who favor gore above all else will be at home amid the blood and guts, but anyone hoping for more than a VOD time-killer that's occasionally in on the joke of its own ridiculousness is barking up the wrong tree."